The shortlisting stage

 Following the site visit, the case for each shortlisted entry will be made to the full Panel by the two judges who visited that organisation.
 As a result of this process, three finalists are then chosen.
 The Panel does not normally comment on submissions that are not chosen as finalists.
 However, if the panel felt that a particular submission would have been considerably strengthened by further commercial success, the applicant will be informed of this and invited to resubmit the project in a subsequent year.

 The whole Judging Panel then visits all the finalists in turn.
 Again, the person named as the organisation’s contact should be available to help organise the visit and should ensure that the individual nominees and the head of the organisation will be available for the visit.
-These visits will take place between Monday 13 May to Wednesday 15 May 2019.
+These visits took place between Monday 13 May to Wednesday 15 May 2019.

 When all the finalists have been visited, the judges meet to decide the winner.